Updated: Dec 28, 2022

 Don't forget you can always upcycle your finds, we bought a well loved solid wood changing table which would have been around £300 brand new, I sanded it down, re-painted it and my mum decoupaged some beautiful Peter Rabbit prints to make it a truly unique piece of furniture I now love.

 Another option is Freecycle, if you have a board for your area this is a great tool where one mans trash is another’s treasure.
 The only rules with Freecycle is, it has to be free!
 We recently picked up a stroller from there, it was well loved but it still worked and suits what we need it for.
 Another benefit of this is you can also post Wanted ads, I’ve responded to a few looking for baby items and been more than happy to pass on some bits we don’t use anymore (it’s a great place for free toys too).

 Buying nearly new has so many more benefits than the obvious sustainability and money saving ones I've indicated here, Me, Them and the Others has explored her 10 top reasons a blog post on her site.

-The one thing you should always buy new if you can, because you cannot know if it has been in a car accident and if it has the seat can be compromised whilst still looking in perfect condition.
+The one thing you should always buy new if you can, is the car seat, because, unless you are buying from a trusted friend, you cannot know if it has been in a car accident and if it has the seat can be compromised whilst still looking in perfect condition.
 It is better to buy a cheaper new car seat than a second hand one, as all car seats have to conform to strict safety guidelines, so what you are paying for is ease of use over additional safety.

 It can seem that you need to buy everything brand new for your new baby and it’s fine if you want to, however it is also absolutely fine not to.
 As I've already said most of these items long outlive the children they are bought for, so share the love, give them that life, and when you’re finished pass them on to someone new.